 It came from the characters and built very organically over a number of years.
-I was thirteen when I wrote the very earliest version, and a lot of what changed from that draft to BBT is to do with me personally getting older and seeing the characters and the situation differently.
-So, for example, that first draft was more about trauma itself, whereas BBT is about the aftermath of trauma and the recovery from it.
+I was thirteen when I wrote the very earliest version, and a lot of what changed from that draft to Beautiful Broken Things is to do with me personally getting older and seeing the characters and the situation differently.
+So, for example, that first draft was more about trauma itself, whereas Beautiful Broken Things is about the aftermath of trauma and the recovery from it.

 It’s a great book with great characters.
 For people who haven’t read the book, could you tell us a bit about it?

-Do you ever have people say to you that your book has helped them in any way to help with things they’ve been through themselves?
+Do you ever have people say to you that your book has helped them in any way to deal with things they’ve been through themselves?